The MAN-IMAL Master's Degree

 In addition, students will work on tutored projects in pluridisciplinary groups.
 Each group will be in contact with an organisation/enterprise to work on particular topics related to One Health themes.

 The second semester is entirely focused on the student's internship in a professional environment.
 The student will have to write a thesis based on the internship.
 The results of his work will be exposed in a thesis defense in front of the internship tutor and the tutoring teachers.
-The internship must last at least 5 or 6 months.
+The internship must last 5 months.
 It may be completed abroad as well as in France.

 For more details, please download the Master's program.